A Fine Sweater by Yu Jie 玉杰

 How hard is this pattern?
 I’ve never knit a sweater/intarsia/colourwork/seamed a sweater before, is that ok?
 Is this a good first project?

 First of all, this is an absolutely terrible first project.
-Probably one of the worst in the world.
-Difficulty-wise, I’d say it’s pretty hard.
+Probably one of the worst ones you could pick.
+Difficulty-wise, I’d say it’s more fiddly than hard but if you’ve never knit intarsia you’re probably gonna have tension issues.
 It’s also not that well documented.
-I mean, I did my best but I’ve never written a pattern in my life and there were no testers or editors involved so there’s a bunch of stuff you may just have to figure out on your own, so I would say you need to be a confident knitter who isn’t scared off by that.
+I mean, I did my best but I’ve never written a pattern in my life and there were no testers or editors involved so there’s a bunch of stuff you may just have to figure out on your own, so ideally you want to be a confident knitter who isn’t scared off by that.

 Most important things: You MUST be able to knit with consistent gauge.
 There’s no such thing as “knit until sleeve measures x inches” in this pattern.
 Everything is a set number of stitches.
 The stitches need to be the same size or your measurements will be wrong.